How the Pandemic Changed Buyer-Seller Behaviors

-Coronavirus and shelter-in-place orders have changed buyer and seller preferences on housing size, space, and location.
+Coronavirus and shelter-in-place orders have changed buyer preferences on housing size, space, and location.
+Seller motivations are changing, too.

 The coronavirus pandemic and shelter-in-place orders changed our lives and perspectives about work, socializing, and housing.
 Your home is your safe space and likely your largest asset, so this uncertain time may be a huge source of worry, especially if you’re thinking about buying or selling a house.